-This vehicle is equipped with a brake-shift interlock feature that prevents the gearshift lever from being moved from P (Park) when the ignition is in the on position unless brake pedal is depressed.
+This vehicle is equipped with a brake-shift interlock feature that prevents the gearshift lever from being moved from P (Park) when the ignition is in the on position unless brake pedal is pressed.

-If you cannot move the gearshift lever out of P (Park) with ignition in the on position and the brake pedal depressed:
+If you cannot move the gearshift lever out of P (Park) with ignition in the on position and the brake pedal pressed:

 - 1. Apply the parking brake, turn ignition key to off, then remove the key. - 2.
 Remove the rubber pad at the bottom of the cup holder to locate the access cap of the floor shifter assembly. - 3.
 Using a screwdriver (or equivalent), remove the access panel and depress the shifter lever on the shift mechanism. - 4.
-Apply the brake and shift into N (Neutral).
+Apply the brake and shift into N (Neutral). - 5.
+Return the cover plug to the console access hole.
+Start the vehicle.